If you smell gas immediately call the National Gas emergency freephone number 0800 111 999

 Find an engineer on the Gas Safety register or call 0800 408 5500 or text 85080.

 To make sure work is done, allow access and work with your landlord.

-If you are concerned about your boiler or heating or if your home is hard to heat contact the environmental housing team at Newport City Council for advice.
+If you are concerned about your boiler or heating, if your home is hard to heat or your supply has been disconnected please contact the environmental housing team at Newport City Council for advice.